©1978

 far from ours, a glorious Kingdom of God inside of us for the

 asking.
 As we look around it is evident that all this is lost.
-But no people can live without

 transcendence for too long.
 We shall see it resurrected.
-Everyone is born to a desire for a

 life of quiet selfishness.
 Actions for this seem predetermined